Izzimach/shadow-pattern-1gam/README.md

 shadow-pattern-haxe
 ===================

-Roguelike game written using Haxe/NME/HaxePunk
+Shadow Pattern is a Roguelike game written using Haxe/NME/HaxePunk for the One Game A Month challenge.